-After the submission deadline, the Admissions Committee for the Department of Chemical and Systems Biology will select candidates to attend a three-day interview weekend scheduled for Wednesday, March 4 – Saturday, March 7, 2020.
-For international students who are unable to attend, a phone or Skype interview can be scheduled with the committee.
-Please note that the Biosciences Admissions Office will be closed on Thursday, November 28 through Friday, November 29, 2019 and Monday, December 23, 2019 through Friday, January 3, 2020.
+After the submission deadline, the Admissions Committee for the Department of Chemical and Systems Biology will select candidates to attend a three-day virtual interview session scheduled for Wednesday, March 3 – Saturday, March 6 (these days may shift).

 Although the Stanford Biosciences Program spans the Schools of Medicine and Humanities & Sciences, each student joins a home program with a specific scientific focus.
 During the admissions process, applicants are allowed to select and rank up to three Ph.D. programs based on their research interests.
 Choosing an appropriate home program is an important decision, and students should carefully review each program’s scientific scope and the research activities of individual faculty members.
 We generally advise students to select programs that include several faculty whom they could consider as dissertation advisors.
 If the Chemical and Systems Biology Ph.D. program matches your scientific interests, please rank it as your first choice on the Stanford Biosciences online application form.